uptrain-ai/uptrain/README.md

 <img width="729" alt="Screenshot 2023-01-22 at 2 16 56 PM" src="https://user-images.githubusercontent.com/108270398/213943297-0fbb2afb-908f-4a02-83ca-3e5926716001.png">

 ### Sample Use-cases:
+1. LLMs: UpTrain tracks unseen prompts, logs model performance, and detects problematic prompts by analysing user behaviour.

+a.
+Checks for prompts which were not part of your fine-tuning dataset and logs them along with model outputs.
+This can help you understand your model performance on unseen data.

+b.
+Picks out problematic prompts by analysing user behaviour (ex: if the user is asking the same question in multiple ways, most likely they are not satisfied with the model’s output in the first place)

+c.
+Allows you to define any custom rules to select specific prompts (ex: if a particular keyword in the prompt or if the question asked by the user has a certain tone etc.)

-1. Recommendation Systems: Use UpTrain to monitor popularity bias, recommendation quality across user groups etc.
+2. Recommendation Systems: Use UpTrain to monitor popularity bias, recommendation quality across user groups etc.

-2. Prediction Systems: Use UpTrain to monitor feature drift and the effectiveness of your predictions.
+3. Prediction Systems: Use UpTrain to monitor feature drift and the effectiveness of your predictions.

-3. Computer Vision: Use UpTrain to measure drifts in the properties of your input image (brightness, intensity, temperature, model outputs etc.).
+4. Computer Vision: Use UpTrain to measure drifts in the properties of your input image (brightness, intensity, temperature, model outputs etc.).
-4. LLMs: Use UpTrain to measure drifts in your prompts and define rules to capture specific inputs to fine-tune upon.

 ## Stay Updated